shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 latest code – just like how a web application works.
 [Code push for Flutter](https://github.com/flutter/flutter/issues/14330) is one of the top 50 most upvoted issues across all of GitHub.
-Code push is a helpful tool to allow developers to push small updates such as typos, small fixes, and crashing without having to force all your users to download a new version of your app.
+Code push is a helpful tool to allow developers to push small updates to their applications without having to force all your users to download a new version of your app.

 This blog takes a closer look at how we built a custom Dart toolchain and runtime to make apps updatable in production.
 For more information on the